bjkamrat/myrepo/Github_week_pres1.md

 # Happy Git and GitHub for the useR

 * You all should have
-  + A GitHub account with an acceptable user name
+  + Created your NCSU GitHub account
-  + Upgraded your RStudio to 4.0.3
+  + Upgraded RStudio to version 4.0
   + Installed and introduced yourself to Git (i.e completed *Section 1: Installation*)

-# To start today's lecture, I want to give a brief overview of the shell
+# To start today's lecture

+* Git is program for version control of software
+  * It was not built to be user friendly!

+* GitHub is the user friendly remote hosting site

+* The Git extension in RStudio allows for a user friendly GUI

+# You can interact with Git from the Terminal/Shell

 * The [`shell`](https://happygitwithr.com/shell.html) is a program that allows you to run programs on your computer
   + Similar to “terminal”, “command line”, and “console"

 You can launch a shell from RStudio.
-This is often handy, because RStudio makes every effort to put you in a sane working directory, i.e. in the current project.
+This is often handy, because RStudio makes every effort to put you in a same working directory, i.e. in the current project.

   * *Tools > Terminal* launches a shell within RStudio, graphically and process-wise.
     + This is usually what you want.